undisbeliever/terrific-audio-driver/docs/mml-syntax.md

     * `_0 c [_+1 c]3` will play `c c+ c+ c+`
     * `_+4 !s` will add +4 semitones to the notes in `!s` (unless the subroutine contains a `_` or `__` command).
     * Subroutines can change the semitone offset.
+    * CAUTION: Transpose can cause the channel to play out-of-range notes.
     * If the `#OldTranspose` header is set, this command will be silently changed to `_M`
  * `__<-128..+128>` - Relative transpose
     * Adds *param* to the audio driver's semitone offset.